-E. Obviousness of the Challenged Claims
+D. Alleged Unpatentability of the Challenged Claims

-Petitioner contends that each of the challenged claims is unpatentable as obvious over (1) Watson in view of Smith, and (2) Smith in view of Zettlmeissl and Watson.
+Petitioner contends that each of the claims is unpatentable as obvious over (1) Watson in view of Smith, and (2) Smith in view of Zettlmeissl and Watson.
 Pet.
-1, 9.
-In the first ground, Petitioner sets forth a combination in which the portion of the IgG heavy chain used in Watson is fused to the 75-kDa extracellular sequence of the 75-kDa TNFR from Smith.
-Id. at 5 (citing Ex.
-1002 ¶¶ 132-144); see also id. at 28-43.
-In the second ground, Smith's TNFR:IgG fusion protein is modified by deleting the light chain and CH1 region of the heavy chain so that only a portion of the IgG heavy chain is used in light of the teaching in Zettlmeissl and Watson that doing so results in optimum expression.
-Id. at 5 (citing Ex.
-1002 ¶¶ 145- 161); see also id. at 43-64.
+1. In the first ground, Petitioner sets forth a combination in which the portion of the IgG heavy chain used in Watson is fused to the 75-kDa extracellular sequence of the 75-kDa TNFR from Smith.
+Id. at 4; see also id. at 27-40, 46-52.
+In the second ground, Smith's TNFR:IgG fusion protein is modified by deleting the light chain and CH1 region of the heavy chain so that only a portion of the IgG heavy chain is used.
+Id. at 4-5; see also id. at 40-52.

-Petitioner relies on Zettlmeissl and Watson as teaching the use of the same, identical portion of the IgG heavy chain as that taught in the '522 patent, and relies on that portion for use in the claimed fusion protein.
-Id. at 5 (citing Ex.
-1002 ¶¶ 76-78, 84-86, 132).
-As explained below, however, the portions of the IgG heavy chain used in Zettlmeissl and Watson-and in particular the hinge regions-are not identical to each other or what is taught in the '522 patent.
-Thus, by asserting that the fusion protein of Watson could be modified by adding the 75-kDa extracellular sequence of the TNFR from Smith or that Smith could be modified with either the heavy chain portion of Zettlmeissl or Watson, Petitioner is unclear what it considers to be "all of the hinge . . . domain[]," for either construct under our interpretation of this phrase as "all of the hinge, CH2, and CH3 domains."
+Petitioner relies on Zettlmeissl and Watson as teaching the use of the same, identical portion of the IgG heavy chain, and relies on that portion for use in the fusion protein.
+Id. at 5.
+As explained below, however, the portions of the IgG heavy chain used in Zettlmeissl and Watson-and in particular the hinge regions-are not identical.
+Thus, by asserting that the fusion protein of Smith could be modified with either the heavy chain portion of Zettlmeissel or Watson, Petitioner is unclear what it considers to be "all of the hinge . . . domain[]," under our construction of this phrase as "all of the hinge, CH2, and CH3 domains."